Helena Carr: Marriage and politics

 In 1972, she met Bob Carr on a vacation in Tahiti and the two were married on 24 February 1973.

 Bob Carr became federal president of Young Labor shortly after.
 Helena Carr started a successful business career and by the 1980s, she was the managing director of Leigh Mardon.
 In 1992, Carr and Max Turner partnered with politician Eddie Obeid to offer A$16 million for Offset Alpine.
 She later pulled out of the deal, leading Obeid to partner instead with Rene Rivkin and Graham Richardson for a successful, $15 million offer.

 Carr and Max Turner later bought Merritt Madden Printing and Advanced Graphics, a commercial printer producing prospectuses, annual reports, and trade magazines.
 In October 2004, she and Turner sold the business to the New Zealand company Blue Star Print Group.

 In October 2023, Helena Carr died from a brain aneurysm while in Vienna, Austria, aged 77.
-Her funeral was held at St Mary's Cathedral on 14 November.
+Her funeral was held at St Mary's Cathedral, Sydney, on 14 November.